Scopa Card Game Rules

 What does sette oro mean in Scopa?

-There are many variants to Scopa, and they mainly differ in scoring.
-Sette oro is an alternative scoring category that awards one point to the player who has collected seven coins or diamonds.
+There are many variants to Scopa, differing mainly in scoring.
+Sette oro is an alternative scoring category that awards 1 point to the player who has collected seven diamonds (♦︎).

 Article by: